w3f/polkadot-wiki/docs/learn-governance.md

 #### Tallying

 Depending on which entity proposed the proposal and whether all council members voted yes, there are three different scenarios.
-We can use following table for reference.
+We can use the following table for reference.

 |          **Entity**          |                   **Metric**                   |
 | :--------------------------: | :--------------------------------------------: |